researchspace/researchspace/README.md

 <p>--------------------------------------------------------------------------------------------------------------------------</p>

-<p>Kartography are currently using rs-new-design branch as a basis fpor the next version of ResearchSpace in order to support a comprehensive user interface and consolidate work. </p>
+<p>Kartography are currently using rs-new-design branch as a basis for the next version of ResearchSpace in order to support a comprehensive user interface and consolidate work. </p>